agronholm/apscheduler/docs/userguide.rst

 * a MongoDBJobStore named "mongo"
 * an SQLAlchemyJobStore named "default" (using SQLite)
-* a PoolExecutor using threads, named "default", with a worker count of 20
+* a ThreadPoolExecutor named "default", with a worker count of 20
-* a PoolExecutor using subprocesses, named "processpool", with a worker count of 5
+* a ProcessPoolExecutor named "processpool", with a worker count of 5
 * UTC as the scheduler's timezone
 * coalescing turned off for new jobs by default
 * a default maximum instance limit of 3 for new jobs